nestybox/sysbox-ee/README.md

 ## Host Requirements

-The Sysbox host must meet the following requirements:
+The Sysbox-EE host must meet the following requirements:

 *   It must be running one of the [supported Linux distros](docs/distro-compat.md).